starsite/SwiftFM/README.md

 ### Get Records (function) -> ([record]?, .dataInfo?)

 Returns an optional array of `records` and `dataInfo` response.
-This is our first function that returns a **tuple**.
-You can use either object (or both).
-The second object, `dataInfo`, includes metadata about the request (database, layout, and table; as well as count values for total, found, and returned).
-If you want to ignore `dataInfo`, you can assign it an underscore.
+All of the SwiftFM record fetching methods return tuples.

 ```swift
 func getRecords(layout: String,